We are recruiting for experienced and enthusiastic tradespeople to join our newly in-sourced Housing Repairs and Maintenance Team.

 Do you want to support the residents of the city with their plumbing repairs?
 Do you want to focus on your trade and not sourcing materials, writing quotes or chasing customers for payment?
+Are you passionate about mentoring colleagues or apprentices?
 Do you have a full clean drivers licence?
-Do you have a City and Guilds or NQF level 2 or equivalent in plumbing?
+Do you have a City and Guilds or NQF level 3 or equivalent in plumbing?

 If so, we’d welcome your application to work within our busy Housing Repairs and Maintenance Service.

 For an informal discussion, please contact Sam Crick – Operations Manager on 07786712315 or Sam.Crick@brighton-hove.gov.uk

 If you are having difficulty with the online application please e-mail the address above to submit an application via e-mail.

 You will carry out high-standard plumbing repairs and refurbishment activities for our residents’ homes, delivering high customer service and meeting all safety, quality and cost control standards.

 You will mainly be working in occupied properties within the Brighton and Hove area either on your own or in a small team.
 The key tasks will be:

 - Tracing and repairing leaks including taking on more complicated jobs escalated by Plumbing team.

 - Detecting, locating and diagnosing faults and providing written reports where necessary